ken85illo/Calculator/README.md

 4. Run the Main.java file

 ## Run Jar File
+- Do `Ctrl + Shift + P` to show command pallete in VSCode
+- Click the `Java: Export Jar` and leave it as default name `Calculator`
-- Set the the directory to the root folder using `cd` command
+- Open terminal and set the directory to the root folder using `cd` command
 - Run the jar file using the command `java -jar .\Calculator.jar`

 ![alt text](image.png)